Meredith Grey

-Meredith is the narrator of the show and serves as the focal point for most episodes, although the audience receives perspectives from other characters as well.
-Pompeo's connection with Patrick Dempsey (Derek Shepherd) is acclaimed as a high point of the series.
-Rhimes has characterized Meredith as not believing in good or bad, but instead doing what she thinks is right.
-Grey has been positively received by television critics, with Alessandra Stanley of The New York Times referring to her as "the heroine of Grey's Anatomy".
+Meredith serves as the narrator of the show and is the focal point of most episodes, though other characters' perspectives are also explored.
+Pompeo's on-screen chemistry with Dempsey has been celebrated as a high point of the series.
+Rhimes has described Meredith as someone who doesn't believe in absolute good or bad, but rather does what she feels is right.
+Meredith Grey has been positively received by critics, with Alessandra Stanley of The New York Times calling her "the heroine of Grey's Anatomy".

-Pompeo's performance has been well received throughout the show and the character has gained widespread popularity worldwide.
-Pompeo has been nominated for multiple awards for her portrayal of the character in the long running ABC medical drama including Satellite Award for Best Actress and multiple nominations at the People's Choice Awards for Best Actress winning at 39th People's Choice Awards in 2013 and again in 2015 at 41st People's Choice Awards, Pompeo has also received a Best Performance by an Actress in a Drama Series nomination at the 64th Golden Globe Awards.
+Pompeo's performance as Meredith has been well received throughout the series, leading to worldwide popularity for the character.
+Pompeo has been nominated for multiple awards, including the Satellite Award for Best Actress – Television Series Drama and several People's Choice Awards for Best Actress, winning in 2013 and 2015.
+She also received a nomination for the Golden Globe Award for Best Actress – Television Series Drama in 2007.